leandro-santi/rick-and-morty-app/README.md

-# ricky-and-morty-app
+# rick-and-morty-app

-a ricky and morty show's application to find and search some info of characters
+a rick and morty show's application to find and search some info of characters